neuroscales/bbias-warp-format/README.md

   Format) is a format based on zarr for the storage of biomedical imaging data.
   It's version 0.6 specifies chains of geometric transformations, including coordinates and displacement fields.
+* [__ITK__](https://itk.org/) is a C++ library for biomedical imaging processing, which implements its own set of transformation formats and algorithms.
+It is used by popular biomedical software, such as ANTs or 3DSlicer, making its transformation formats ubiquitous in the field.
+* [__FSL__](https://fsl.fmrib.ox.ac.uk/) is a package for the processing and analysis of neuroimaging data.
+It defines its own set of affine and nonlinear transformation formats.
+  It is heavily used by the CMC project within CONNECTS.

 ## 1. Introduction

-The CONNECTS consortium generates and analyses peta-bytes-scale images of the human brain.
+The NIH-funded BRAIN CONNECTS consortium generates and analyses peta-bytes-scale images of the human brain.
 Some of the analysis steps involve estimating and applying geometric transformations to these images.
 Many transformation formats exist in the neuroimaging world, and none seems to have been accepted as a standard by the community.
-Furthermore, no format seems to scale to TB- ro PB-scale datasets.
+Furthermore, no format seems to scale to TB- or PB-scale datasets.

 The Big Brain Imaging Analysis and Standardization Working Group (BBIAS), within the CONNECTS consortium is tasked with drafting and implementing a scalable format for large non linear transformations ("warps"),